 9. Remember, not everyone can see what’s going on in the room

-One of the biggest challenges of hybrid meetings is that the on-site attendees tend to forget that the remote attendees are not in the room.
-That gives ample opportunity for miscommunication.
+A major hurdle in hybrid meetings is when in-person participants overlook the presence of those joining remotely.
+This often leads to issues in virtual communication in the workplace.
 For example, an on-site attendee might gesture toward something, but the remote employees can’t see what they’re gesturing to.
 This takes mindfulness and getting used to, and the “remote champion” we talked about earlier should be paying attention to hiccups like this and pointing them out.

 10. Document your hybrid meeting policy